 In the early years of the 20th century several multi-sport federations shared the task of arranging football events.
 However, it was not until 1904 – after FIFA had been established in Paris – that a French national team first took to the field for a 3-3 draw against Belgium.

-In 1906 the Comité Français Interfédéral (CFI) became the first body devoted exclusively to football.
+In 1906 the Comité Français Interfédéral (CFI) became the first body devoted exclusively to the game.
 The CFI oversaw a Trophée de France which brought together the football champions of the various multi-sport federations.
 A further milestone was reached in 1917 as the Coupe de France, now the country's longest-running soccer tournament, was launched to herald a new era.
 The Fédération Française de Football Association (FFFA) was formed two years later.

 The game grew quickly thereafter.
-In 1930 a France team took part in the first edition of the FIFA World Cup – an event that owed its existence to the efforts of Frenchmen Jules Rimet and Henri Delaunay.
+In 1930 a France team participated in the first edition of the FIFA World Cup – an event that owed its existence to the efforts of Frenchmen Jules Rimet and Henri Delaunay.
 Professionalism was introduced in 1932.
 France was again in the vanguard in 1954 when it came to creating UEFA and its flagship competitions – the European Champion Clubs' Cup (1955/56) and the UEFA European Championship/Henri Delaunay Cup (1958–60).
-At the World Cup in 1958, Les Bleus took a very respectable third place as Just Fontaine top-scored with 13 goals, still a finals record.
+At the World Cup in 1958, Les Bleus claimed a very respectable third place as Just Fontaine top-scored with 13 goals, still a finals record.

 Where the league championship and the French Cup drew ever-increasing crowds, the national team failed to catch the eye after those exploits in Sweden.
 However, the side's eventual renaissance, under the direction of star player Michel Platini in the early 1980s, was well worth the wait.
-The breakthrough came in 1984 with France's first international title – the UEFA European Championship.
+The breakthrough came in 1984 with France's first international title at the UEFA European Championship.
 That success was prefaced by a fourth-place finish at the 1982 World Cup and confirmed by third place in Mexico in 1986.
 These achievements also inspired the nation's clubs: Olympique de Marseille won the UEFA Champions League in 1993, before Paris Saint-Germain FC lifted the UEFA Cup Winners' Cup three years later.

 ©UEFA.com 1998-2015.
 All rights reserved.